miurahr/aqtinstall/README.rst

 There are no limitation for CI platform but currently it is tested on Azure Pipelines and Github actions.
 If you want to use it with Github actions, `install_qt`_ action will help you.
+If you want to use it with Azure Pipelines, blog article `Using Azure DevOps Pipelines with Qt`_ may be informative.

 Use cases